 - 300 g potato

 - 1 tbsp olive oil

-Heat oil in a large pot on medium heat and cook both the meat and vegetables until well-cooked.
+Heat olive oil in a pot over medium heat and add garlic

 Turn the heat off, break the curry sauce blocks apart and add to the pot.